-In total, the Brennan Center has received 11 sets of documents totaling nearly 10,000 pages.
-The Brennan Center released the first 10 sets on September 8, 2021.
+In total, the Brennan Center has received twelve sets of documents totaling over 10,000 pages.

 The B-series includes three excerpts of emergency operations guides from 2009 and 2010 that direct officers to use social media tools to manage or gather information about “emergent” or “significant incidents.”
 The last page instructs the LAPD’s intelligence group to coordinate surveillance activities on social media, media information, and internet “chat and postings.”

 The C-Series encompasses several documents, including a section of the Department Manual that describes the Computer Statistics Division (COMPSTAT), the LAPD division responsible for implementing, evaluating, and auditing the production and dissemination of all crime analysis products, including social media monitoring software– although the Brennan Center did not receive any audits of social media monitoring tools as part of the LAPD’s production.
 COMPSTAT is also responsible for providing training and support for Palantir software and preparing predictive policing reports weekly.
 (Palantir is a software company specializing in big-data analytics that developed and sells predictive policing software to local and federal law enforcement agencies.)
 The C-Series also includes a document setting out the Organization and Functions of the LAPD’s Community Relationship Division, an office within the LAPD responsible for social media monitoring until it was disbanded in the fall of 2018.